chriskempson/netcrafter/README.md

 Next, point a modern browser (e.g. Netscape Navigator, Internet Explorer) at http://localhost:8000.
 Now, marvel (in awestruck silence) at the breathtakingly stunning welcome page.

 ## The lowdown
-A ultra minimalist way of creating the next generation of HTML/CSS/JS websites by hand.
+An ultra minimalist, ultra simple way of creating the next generation of HTML/CSS/JS websites by hand.
 Essentially the core philosophy of Netcrafter boils down to this:

 - Partials - Reusable, small HTML snippets (a la your old friend SSI)